-If the service is going to be held over a social platform, such as Facebook live, you will need to make sure you have a Facebook account and connect with the host of the service.
-Since there are a myriad of ways to hold a virtual service check with the host of the service to ensure you are connecting with the right platform.
+If the service is going to be held over a social platform, such as Facebook live, you will need to make sure you have a Facebook account and connect with the service host.
+Since there are myriad ways to hold a virtual service check with the host of the service to ensure you are connecting with the right platform.

-Just as with an in-person service, you want to be respectful, and you want to be on time.
-In fact, you should aim to be ready to attend 5-10 minutes early.
+Just as with in-person service, you want to be respectful, and you want to be on time.
+You should aim to be ready to attend 5-10 minutes early.
 This will allow you time to connect to the service and have the host permit you access.
 It will also give you time to check your camera and microphone.
 This is especially important if you are set to speak during the service.

-Many people may be feel that since they are attending the service from their home it is okay to dress down.
+Many people may feel that since they are attending the service from their homes, it is okay to dress down.
 However, this is not the case.
-You attire should be the same as that if you were attending the service in-person.
+Your attire should be as if you were attending the service in person.

-When you are attending a service from home, there can be a number of distractions that might pop up.
-It’s important to take measures to remove any of these before the service.
-These distractions could be things that take your focus away from the service such as your kids or pets needing your attention.
-They could also be disturbances that bother other viewers such as playing with your camera or microphone, eating or doing other activities, etc. during the service.
+When you are attending a service from home, there can be several distractions that might pop up.
+It’s essential to remove any of these before the funeral service.
+These distractions could take your focus away from the service such as your kids or pets needing your attention.
+They could also be disturbances that bother other viewers such as playing with your camera or microphone, eating or doing other activities, etc., during the service.